-The 2012 Group Long-Term Disability (GLTD) Valuation Table, as included in the Health Insurance Reserves Model Regulation (#10), is the valuation standard to replace the Commissioner's Group Disability Table 1987 (CGDT87 Table) with a new one based on the GLTD 2008 Table.
+The last step for the SOA GDEC was to present the new table to the Health Actuarial Task Force (HATF) of the NAIC, with the objective of starting a project that would incorporate the new table into the GLTD valuation standards.
+In March 2012, HATF asked the American Academy of Actuaries (Academy) to form a work group, the joint Academy/Society of Actuaries Group Long-Term Disability Work Group (GLTDWG), which was charged with revising the valuation standard to replace the Commissioner's Group Disability Table 1987 (CGDT87 Table) with a new one based on the GLTD 2008 Table.
 This table is referred to as the GLTD 2012 Valuation Table and can be found at the following location: